 Wellington workshop – Thursday 18 May

 Monday 1 May 7 – 8:30am

 As part of this unique learning package, workshop participants are invited to participate in a pre-workshop webinar designed to provide some global context for the theory and practice of integrating non financial value into organisations and projects.

 Webinar presenter Tom Barnett will be joining us from the UK where he has spent most of the last decade working for Trucost across the UK and Europe.
-His work has focused on measuring and valuing business’ impact and dependency on non-financial capital with a view to exposing the business case for selecting more sustainable outcomes.
+His work has focused on measuring and valuing business’ impact and dependency on non-financial capital with a view to exposing the motivations for selecting more sustainable outcomes.

 This webinar is offered exclusively for registered workshop participants.